 We explore self-organizing strategies for role assignment in a foraging task carried out by a colony of artificial agents.
 Our strategies are inspired by various mechanisms of division of labor (polyethism) observed in eusocial insects like ants, termites, or bees.
 Specifically we instantiate models of caste polyethism and age or temporal polyethism to evaluated the benefits to foraging in a dynamic environment.
 Our experiment is directly related to the exploration/exploitation trade of in machine learning.

 Advances in Artificial Life

 no SHERPA/RoMEO policy available

 Marriott, Chris and Gershenson, Carlos, "Polyethism in a Colony of Artificial Ants" (2011).
-Institute of Technology Publications.
+School of Engineering and Technology Publications.
 188.